RI-SE/oxts_ros2_driver/README.md

 ## Configuring and launching the driver

 The driver is configured using .yaml files, as is the norm for ROS2 nodes.
-The default files in this folder contain lists of all configurable parameters for the nodes.
+The default files in *oxts_driver/* and *oxts_ins/* config folder contain lists of all configurable parameters for the nodes.
 These can be deleted to make the file smaller / tidier.
 Values not in the config file will remain as defaults.

 Launch files can be used from /launch.
 Launch files are created in Python3 for ROS2, so be aware that Python3 will need to be installed on the machine.
 They can be use like so: